All about rice nutrition, plus a delicious recipe for low sugar rice pudding!

 When it comes to versatile foods, rice is definitely towards the top of the list.
 Just about every cuisine incorporates rice in their dishes.
 But when it comes to eating balanced meals to lose weight, how does rice fit in?

-There a lots of different varieties of rice, so let’s compare and break down the basic groups
+There are lots of different varieties of rice and each has slightly different nutrition, so let’s compare and break down the basic groups.

 Types of Rice